vitalishapovalov/jest-decorated/docs/react/WithProps.md

 Used to provide specific props for any test.

-Will be merged and override default properties (if set), and passed both to `@ComponentProvider` and method annotated with `@WithProps`.
+Will be merged and override default properties (if set), and passed both to the `@ComponentProvider` and method annotated with `@WithProps`.

 ## Arguments